arnaud-lb/php-go/README.md

     cd ext
     phpize && ./configure && make && sudo make install

 Then add ``extension=phpgo.so`` to your php.ini, or call php with ``-dextension=phpgo.so``

+Note: php-go supports PHP 7 (non-ZTS).
+For PHP 5, use the php5 branch.

 #### Go module: